 Love animals?
 Want to make a positive impact on the planet?
 Woodland Park Zoo is seeking experienced Animal Keepers to join our Animal Management Team.
-There are five part-time, temporary, non-benefited positions open at this time.
+There are two part-time, temporary, non-benefited positions open at this time.

 Animal Keepers are responsible for providing direct animal care within assigned areas of the zoo.

 - Assess animals daily to ensure they are properly cared for and secured.

 - Observe animal behavior, report abnormal behavior patterns and provide technical advice to management and staff.

 - Prepare food for and feed assigned animals according to approved diet plans.

 - Clean and disinfect assigned animal and exhibit areas.